Little penguin: Feeding

 Little penguins feed by hunting small clupeoid fish, cephalopods, and crustaceans, for which they travel and dive quite extensively including to the sea floor.
 Researcher Tom Montague studied a Victorian population for two years in order to understand its feeding patterns.
 Montague's analysis revealed a penguin diet consisting of 76% fish and 24% squid.
 Nineteen fish species were recorded, with pilchard and anchovy dominating.
 The fish were usually less than 10 cm long and often post-larval or juvenile.
 Less common little penguin prey include: crab larvae, eels, jellyfish, and seahorses.
 In New Zealand, important little penguin prey items include arrow squid, slender sprat, Graham's gudgeon, red cod, and ahuru.

+Little penguins are generally inshore feeders.
+The use of data loggers has shown that in the diving behaviour of little penguins, 50% of dives go no deeper than 2 m, and the mean diving time is 21 seconds.
+In the 1980s, average little penguin dive time was estimated to be 23–24 seconds.
+The maximum recorded depth and time submerged are 66.7 metres and 90 seconds respectively.
+Tracking technology is allowing researchers from IMAS and the University of Tasmania to garner new insights into the foraging behavior of little penguins.

+Little penguins are central place foragers, meaning they will travel distances to forage but always return to the same nest or colony.
+They are also a species where both parents are required to raise chicks, and alternate foraging trips while the other is guarding and incubating the nest during the post guard stage.
+These stints can last anywhere between 1–10 days during incubation.
+Despite nesting on the shore, little penguins forage at sea and feed on a diet ranging from small schooling fish, to cephalopods, krill, and microzooplankton.
+As the species is widely distributed across a range of habitats in New Zealand and Australia, variation in diet and foraging choice has also arisen.
+Important little penguin prey items include arrow squid, slender sprat, Graham's gudgeon, red cod, and ahuru.

-Since the year 2000, the diet of the Australian little penguins of Port Phillip has consisted mainly of barracouta, anchovy, and Gould's squid.
+Since the year 2000, the diet of the Australian little penguins of Port Phillip has consisted mainly of Australian anchovies (the primary food source), barracouta, anchovy, and Gould's squid.
 Pilchards previously featured more prominently in southern Australian little penguin diets prior to mass sardine mortality events of the 1990s.
 These mass mortality events affected sardine stocks over 5,000 kilometres of coastline.
 Jellyfish including species in the genera Chrysaora and Cyanea were found to be actively sought-out food items, while they previously had been thought to be only accidentally ingested.
 Similar preferences were found in the Adélie penguin, yellow-eyed penguin, and Magellanic penguin.
 An important crustacean present in the little penguin diet is the krill, Nyctiphanes australis, which surface-swarms during the day.

-Little penguins are generally inshore feeders.
-The use of data loggers has shown that in the diving behaviour of little penguins, 50% of dives go no deeper than 2 m, and the mean diving time is 21 seconds.
-In the 1980s, average little penguin dive time was estimated to be 23–24 seconds.
-The maximum recorded depth and time submerged are 66.7 metres and 90 seconds respectively.

-Tracking technology is allowing researchers from IMAS and the University of Tasmania to garner new insights into the foraging behavior of little penguins.